Five tips to guarantee career progression

 The ability to take responsibility for your actions at work is essential, whether it’s for the successes or for the failures.

-Taking credit for positive outcomes makes your accomplishments clear to your superiors, but admitting to the occasional mistake (and demonstrating how you’ve attempted to fix them) will reflect just as well when it comes to your professionalism and maturity.
+Taking credit for positive outcomes makes your accomplishments clear to your superiors.
+But admitting to the occasional mistake (and demonstrating how you’ve attempted to fix them) will reflect just as well when it comes to your professionalism and maturity.

-On the other hand, someone who never accepts accountability when things go wrong, or fails to acknowledge their achievements, is unlikely to be seen as the next person in line for promotion.
+This shows you’re willing to take full responsibility for your entire role and everything that comes with it.
+On the other hand, someone who never accepts accountability when things go wrong is unlikely to be seen as the next person in line for promotion.

-1. Play fair
+3. Play fair with colleagues

 Engaging in workplace politics can be tempting, especially if it means getting yourself ahead.
 But be warned.